Climate change and indigenous peoples: Northern Africa

+Southern Africa

-The northernmost and southernmost countries within the continent of Africa are considered subtropical.
+The southernmost countries within the continent of Africa are considered subtropical.
 Drought is one of the most significant threats posed by climate change to subtropical regions.
 Drought leads to subsequent issues regarding the agricultural sector which has significant effects on the livelihoods of populations within those areas.
 Pastoralists throughout the continent have coped with the aridity of the land through the adoption of a nomadic lifestyle to find different sources of water for their livestock.
+A more specific example of this phenomenon can be found in the Thaba Nchu, Mangaung District, South Africa.
+When assessing 301 smallholder farming households in the area using the Livelihood Vulnerability Index and climate data from 2010 to 2020 a study found that Central Thaba Nchu farming households are more vulnerable in terms of adaptive capacity and water resources compared to North and South Thaba Nchu.
+Additionally, Northern Thaba Nchu faces higher exposure and sensitivity to health-related challenges.
+The discussion of these groups aids in the overall understanding of how climate change affects indigenous practices and ways of life.

-The Arctic
+Arctic

 Climate change is having the most dramatic impact on the Arctic region.
 When compared to the rest of the world, temperatures are increasing at twice the magnitude.
 As a result, indigenous nations which exist in this region are facing unprecedented challenges.
 The eight Arctic nations in total are responsible for 22% of total global carbon dioxide emissions.
 While these indigenous peoples exist within these Arctic nations, emissions are largely from oil and gas companies and other non-indigenous actors.
 Although indigenous nations in the Arctic have minimal responsibility in causing climate change, they cannot escape the effects.
 Many organizations who advocate for environmental justice, such as the Native Movement and the Environmental Justice Foundation, have brought attention to this disparity, ultimately arguing countries and corporations who are more responsible for climate change must take financial and ethical liability for existing damages.

 According to the Kaya identity, four factors influence the aggregate global emission levels of carbon dioxide.
 These factors are increasing global population, gross domestic product (GDP) per capita, energy intensity, and carbon intensity.
 Before COVID-19 spread across the world, global population, GDP per capita, and carbon intensity were all increasing, while energy intensity was decreasing at a magnitude making global emission levels of carbon dioxide rise.
 However, COVID-19 has led to a decrease in carbon intensity and GDP per capita.
 Although carbon emissions have declined in 2020, the comprehensive long-term effect on reducing the increase of carbon dioxide concentration the atmosphere is minimal unless there are significant improvements in energy efficiency.